elesiuta/jupyter-nbgrader-helper/README.md

   --meta AssignName NbName.ipynb
-                        Fix cell metadata by replacing with that of source, matches based on grade_id --sortcells AssignName NbName.ipynb
+                        Fix cell metadata by replacing with that of source, matches based on grade_id --forcegrade AssignName NbName.ipynb
+                        Sometimes student notebooks fail so badly they don't even autograde and the error messages aren't helpful at all, this performs the first step of autograders
+                        job: combines the hidden test cases with the submission but places it in <course_dir>/nbhelper-
+                        autograde/<student_id>/<AssignName>/<NbName.ipynb> You
+                        can then run and test the notebook in jupyter and can even move this 'autograded' notebook (restart and run all cells) to the autograded directory and use --dist to 'grade' it
+  --sortcells AssignName NbName.ipynb
                         Sort cells of student notebooks to match order of source, matches based on grade_id, non grade_id cells